ros2/ros2_documentation/source/Developer-Tools/Introspection-and-analysis/FastDDS-Configuration.rst

 Prerequisites
 -------------

-This tutorial assumes that you know how to :doc:`create a package <../Beginner-Client-Libraries/Creating-Your-First-ROS2-Package>`.
+This tutorial assumes that you know how to :doc:`create a package <../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Creating-Your-First-ROS2-Package>`.
-It also assumes you know how to write a :doc:`simple publisher and subscriber<../Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber>` and a :doc:`simple service and client <../Beginner-Client-Libraries/Writing-A-Simple-Cpp-Service-And-Client>`.
+It also assumes you know how to write a :doc:`simple publisher and subscriber <../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber>` and a :doc:`simple service and client <../../ROS-Framework/client-libraries/Working-with-Client-Libraries/Writing-A-Simple-Cpp-Service-And-Client>`.
 Although the examples are implemented in C++, the same concepts apply to Python packages.